Luis Alexander Basabe: San Francisco Giants

 On August 9, Basabe was traded to the San Francisco Giants in exchange for cash considerations.
 On August 27, 2020, he was promoted to the major leagues for the first time and made his debut that day against the Los Angeles Dodgers.

 On February 4, 2021, Basabe was designated for assignment by the Giants to open a 40-man roster spot for Tommy La Stella.
 On February 11, Basabe was outrighted to the Triple-A Sacramento River Cats.

 Chicago White Sox (second stint)

 On November 21, 2021, Basabe signed a minor league contract with the Chicago White Sox.
 He was assigned to the Triple-A Charlotte Knights to begin the 2022 season.
 After limping to an .080/.115/.160 slash with no home runs or RBI in 9 games for Charlotte, Basabe was released by the White Sox organization on May 3, 2022.

+Personal life

+Two of Basabe's cousins (Osleivis Basabe and Luis Matos) currently play in Major League Baseball (MLB) for the Tampa Bay Rays and San Francisco Giants, respectively.